kth-gt/cb2442/lab/b1/readme.md

 **Q15** Which commands did you run?
 Are there any differences compared to what you did before?
 Did you get the same hits as you had before?

-Now look at the e-values and compare them to what you had before.
+Now look at the e-values and compare it to what you had before.

-**Q16** Is there any change between the e-values you had before and what you got now?
-How do you explain that?
+**Q16** Is there any change between the e-value you had before and what you got now?
+How do you expect the e-value to change with the size of the database? *Hint your result may or may not follow what is expected*

 Not all polymerases are the same.
 Let's compare a few of the ones in the database.
 You can find all of them in the smaller dataset.
 For this, you can go back to using online Blast.